 You may want to start by checking in with your primary care doctor about what kinds of treatments they recommend for depression and which ones might be right for you.
 They may refer you to a mental health professional like a psychologist or psychiatrist who has experience helping people experiencing depressive disorders.
 They can make make an assessment, form a diagnosis, and offer recommendations for what might be most helpful.

 Of course, a diagnosis isn’t necessary for treatment of depression.
-At Cedarwood, all of our counsellors are trained in effective talk therapy for depression, and we can offer help regardless of whether you’re experiencing signs or symptoms of situational or clinical depression.
+At Fieldwork, all of our counsellors are trained in effective talk therapy for depression, and we can offer help regardless of whether you’re experiencing signs or symptoms of situational or clinical depression.
 Often, simply talking to a counsellor can be immensely beneficial, because you have the opportunity to give voice to experiences that you may otherwise not had the opportunity to.